-If the Great Wall of China would be completely built from coal,
+If the Great Wall of China was completely built from coal,

-the Internet with it's need for 0 billion kWh of electricity
+the Internet with it's appetite for 0 TWh of electricity

 The Internet consumes a lot of energy.
 Roughly 1 trillion kWh per year.
 Emails, webpages, videos and social websites need electrical power.
 This electrical energy is mostly produced by burning substances like coal, gas, oil or uranium.